nhcooper123/protecting-pangolins/README.md

 This repository contains all the code and some data used in the [paper](add link later).

 To cite the paper:
-> Emilly Buckingham, Jake Curry, Louise Tomsett and Natalie Cooper. in review.
+> Emilly Buckingham, Jake Curry, Louise Tomsett and Natalie Cooper.
+Using natural history collections to investigate changes in pangolin (Pholidota: Manidae) geographic ranges through time. in review.

 To cite this repo:
 > Natalie Cooper and Jake Curry.
 2020.
 GitHub: nhcooper123/protecting-pangolins: code for the paper.
 Zenodo.
 DOI: [add doi].